 Who pays the expenses for food, medical treatments and other supplies?

-The PVHS appreciates when foster homes donate the food and supplies for the animal they are fostering, but we cannot require that foster homes do so.
-If desired, food and litter are available at the shelter and arrangements can be made for these to be picked up at any time during the fostering term.
+The PVHS appreciates when foster homes donate supplies for the animal they are fostering, but we cannot require that foster homes do so.
+We always provide the food and can provide litter, litter boxes, food/water dishes, crates, bedding, treats, etc. where needed.We have these items available at the shelter and arrangements can be made for these to be picked up, as needed, during the fostering term.